Transport in Cambridge: The Holford-Wright Report

 In 1950, a city plan for Cambridge was published.
-Chaired by Sir William Holford, an eminent architect and planner, it proposed a set of changes which a relief road for the centre of Cambridge, which would have destroyed terraced housing and other areas.
+Chaired by Sir William Holford, an eminent architect and planner, it proposed a set of changes with a relief road for the centre of Cambridge, which would have destroyed terraced housing and other areas.
 These plans were, however, never implemented.

 Project Cambridge

 In 2009 the County Council revealed its plans to spend £25 million on renovating the area from Regent Street to the Cherry Hinton Road Junction, entitled Project Cambridge.
 The scheme is composed of many smaller projects with common themes of making junctions easier for pedestrians to cross, promoting cycle use and reducing traffic.
-The scheme, criticised for not having had consultation with councillors or the public, is to be funded through tax increment financing where the money would initially be borrowed and would be repaid over 25 years from increases in business tax revenue.
+The scheme is to be funded through tax increment financing where the money would initially be borrowed and would be repaid over 25 years from increases in business tax revenue.
 The scheme was due to be discussed by councillors in October 2009.